 My van has needed a new paint job for a while.
 Was I really going to spend thousands of dollars to repaint it silver?
 The inspiration for the design on my van came to me during a day off a few months back.
 I was poking around Sausalito with my BFF when I spotted a pair of pants with a print of a dream catcher.
 I wasn’t looking for anything in particular, which, of course, is when inspiration is most likely to visit.
 I am not sure why I would see a pair of pants and think ,”that would look great on my van”, but I’ve learned life gets more interesting when I listen to my hunches.
 I consider the van painting more like an ongoing knitting project that I can pick up anytime; it is certainly not yet finished.
 There are still dings that need to be masked with paint – I mean art.
 Also, the “inspiration pants” have rhinestones.
 My van is whispering to me that she could use a little bling.

-After the road trip I headed to Telluride, CO where I met up with four friends I met 25 years ago when I lived in Granada, Spain.
+After the road trip, I headed to Telluride, Colorado where I met up with four friends I met 25 years ago when I lived in Granada, Spain.
 It was a dreamy week traversing the incredible natural beauty of Telluride and reconnecting with some of my favorite people on the planet.
 I was inspired to leave a thank you gift behind on the walls of my friend’s house in Telluride.
 I combined the dream catcher motif that I had been thinking about with a landscape from our day of paddle boarding and hiking around an alpine lake.
 It was a dream, and it was caught, at least in paint.

 I came home from my summer adventures absolutely more inspired for my own work.